KomputeProject/kompute/examples/pi4_mesa_build/README.md

 ## Closing remarks

 To avoid the need to export `VK_ICD_FILENAMES` every time you login, it is possible to symlink the json file into the default directory.
-The Vulkan loader looks in the `/etc/vulkan/icd.d/` directory for `.json` files.
+The Vulkan SDK loader looks in the `/etc/vulkan/icd.d/` directory for `.json` files.

 ```
 sudo ln -s /mesa-install/share/vulkan/icd.d/broadcom_icd.armv7l.json /etc/vulkan/icd.d/broadcom_icd.armv7l.json